Jan Dlugosz University in Czestochowa

 Students – Academic Life

-Academic life at JDU is taken care of both by the Staff and the Student Council.
-It is connected with helping the incoming students settle down comfortably and supplying them with necessary information.
+Academic life at JDU is taken care of both by the staff and the Student Council.
+It is connected with helping the incoming students to settle down comfortably and supplying them with necessary information.
 An important part is to participate in the annual student carnival Juvenalia.
-Students from abroad can take part in various scientific activities organized by the Faculties.
+Students from abroad can take part in various activities organized by the Faculties.

 Faculty of Humanities – Why to study